dhruv575/STAT-4830-project-base/report.md

 ## 4. Next Steps

 1. **Expand Data Universe**
-   - Increase asset count (10–20 stocks), ensuring robust coverage of different sectors.
+   - Increase the number of assets considered in our portfolio to the complete S&P500. ensuring robust coverage of different sectors.
-   - Acquire a longer historical window (at least 3 years).
+   - Acquire a longer historical window and consider testing our model against time periods where there where sudden shocks to the market due to extreme events.
+     -  We will also consider the question: How long of historical window matters?

 2. **Refine Constraints**
    - Enforce leverage up to 1.5, short selling up to 30% of portfolio.
    - Evaluate how these constraints interact with drawdown penalty.
    - Integrate more advanced risk measures like conditional value-at-risk.
+     - Review the literature on alternative risk measures we should consider incorporating.

 3. **Rolling Optimization**
    - Implement a time-series approach to rebalance daily/monthly/quarterly.